 If a laptop donor wants to be totally sure that data is not accessed, then we ask donors to remove the hard disk before donating the machine.

 We don't need the hard disk, as explained above, and it saves us volunteer manpower in any case if the hard disk is removed.
-But if you do remove the hard disk, please leave the caddy and sellotape the screws onto the caddy and replace that back into the laptop please before donation.
+But if you do remove the hard disk, please leave the caddy in the machine, and sellotape the screws onto the caddy before donation.
 Thank you.